 Do they have physical health issues?
 Are they dealing with mental health challenges or burnout?

-They could be overworked or overwhelmed with other responsibilities that prevent them from resting and spending time with their friends.
+They could be overwhelmed with responsibilities that prevent them from resting and spending time with friends.
 In this case, it’s worth exploring how they could set better boundaries, delegate, or ask for help.
-You can also ask them how to establish a more balanced daily schedule to tackle their responsibilities without overspending their energy.

 It’s important not to make assumptions about your client’s situation; instead, let them describe it and help them find helpful correlations.

 While health issues always raise a concern, it’s possible that other life categories your client rates low simply aren’t a priority for them.
-For instance, they may not feel spiritually connected but don’t want to change this aspect of their life.
-Or, they may not realize they are experiencing spiritual fulfillment in other ways their environment doesn’t acknowledge.

 Lastly, watch out for themes your client mentions that affect multiple areas in their life.
 For example, financial freedom may be their top priority, but it doesn’t necessarily mean that more money is the key to that.
 Instead, it may call for a deeper evaluation of their lifestyle, expenses, and how they earn their income.